-Recording telephone interviews can be a tricky business, but by following a few simple tips and tweaking some of the things you are doing, you can get much better audio quality for playback and transcription.
+Recording telephone interviews can be a tricky business, but by following a few simple tips on the best way to record phone interviews and tweaking some of the things you are doing, you can get much better audio quality for playback and transcription.

 Typically telephone interviews are conducted for a variety of reasons, including for research, insurance claims, medical investigation and legal matters.
 Avoid the embarrassment of calling back your interviewee due to poor audio or drop outs – it is important to give yourself as much chance of getting good quality audio as is humanly possible.